Operation Coldstore: Breakthrough with the Brunei Revolt

-The breakthrough in the discussion on the arrests came when a rebellion led by A. M. Azahari from the Party Rak'yat occurred in Brunei on 8 December 1962.
+The breakthrough in the discussion on the arrests came when a rebellion led by A. M. Azahari from the Party Rakyat occurred in Brunei on 8 December 1962.
 Lim Chin Siong and the Barisan Sosialis expressed their support for the movement as an anti-colonial struggle but it was unclear if they were directly involved in the revolt.
 In any case, it was quickly discovered that on 3 December 1962, Azahari had had a rendezvous with Lim.
 Colonial records reveal that in a conversation with Moore, that Lee Kuan Yew had described the rebellion as a "heaven-sent opportunity" to legitimise the arrests of Lim Chin Siong and left-wing groups.

 In response to the rebellion, the Malayan government called for an Internal Security Council meeting to discuss the arrest of the Barisan leaders.
 While the meeting of Lim Chin Siong and Azahari reinforced the Singapore Special Branch's belief in an imminent communist subversion, the Earl of Selkirk still had his reservations about making the arrests.
 However, Sandys, the Colonial and Common Wealth Secretary pressured Selkirk to "take advantage of the Barisan's declaration of support for the Indonesian-sponsored insurrection in Brunei.
-Selkirk was to push through the arrest under the cover of the Brunei emergency.”
+Selkirk was to push through the arrest under the cover of the Brunei emergency."
 The arrests were approved by the British Prime Minister, Harold Macmillan, on 12 December 1962 and the Internal Security Council promptly reconvened on 13 December to firm up details of the arrests.